 If you don’t like films involving gambling, don’t be dissuaded.
-The type of gambling portrayed in Hard Eight is largely metaphorical, though the stakes couldn’t be higher – betting on people you deeply care about.
+The type of gambling portrayed in Hard Eight is largely metaphorical, though the stakes couldn’t be higher – betting on people you care deeply about.
 One exception is a standout scene that takes place at a craps table with P.T.
 Anderson’s frequent collaborator, the late, great Phillip Seymour Hoffman.
-Hoffman plays an unnamed gambler of questionable sobriety trying to act like he’s having a great time rolling the dice even though he’s obviously struggling with gambling-induced mania; it’s three minutes of stellar acting that exposes the dysfunctional side of casino life in a viscerally unnerving way and done entirely through the power of performance.
+Hoffman plays an unnamed gambler of questionable sobriety trying to act like he’s having a great time rolling dice even though he’s obviously struggling with gambling-induced mania; it’s three minutes of stellar acting that exposes the dysfunctional side of casino life in a viscerally unsettling way and done entirely through the power of performance.

 With its vivid characters, atypical milieu, and intriguing story, if ever there was an overlooked film worth discovering, Hard Eight is it.

 For KSQD’s Film Gang, this is Paul Kanieski